 While, the sub-divisional ffficer (SDO) at the Jhotwara camp didn’t permit settling of cases in absence of the opposing parties, the situation in other camps was different.

 In a Lok Adalat camp in Kalwar village of Rajasthan, under the campaign, the magistrate accepted allegedly forged documents submitted by the plaintiff and issued a decree.

-Later, an FIR was filed against the additional chief magistrate of Sambhar Lake, Nishu Agnihotri, Kishangarh tehsildar Purshotam Jangid, patwari Mamta Ghasal and the three plaintiffs.
+Later, an FIR was filed against the assistant collector and executive magistrate of Sambhar Lake, Nishu Agnihotri, Kishangarh tehsildar Purshotam Jangid, patwari Mamta Ghasal and the three plaintiffs.

 “An FIR has been filed against the ACM Sambhar lake and five other persons under section 420 (cheating and dishonesty inducing delivery of property), 406 (criminal breach of trust), 120 (concealing design to commit offence), 468 (forgery for the purpose of cheating), 467 (forgery of valuable security), 470 and 471 (using forged documents as genuine) of the Indian Penal Code at the Nyay Aapke Dwar campaign in Jorpura-Sundariyawas gram panchayat of Rajasthan,” Rajeev Yaduvanshi, Station House Officer, Kalwar police station told The Wire.

 The defendant, Hanuman Prasad Sharma, in his complaint has claimed that in his absence at the Lok Adalat hearing, the plaintiff presented his forged signature on the compromise affidavit and the magistrate gave a decree on the claim of the opposing party.
 He also claimed that the plaintiff, in collusion with the tehsildar and the magistrate, sought subjugation of his land.